-It's likely that whilst you are supporting your partner you'll also be trying to juggle study and/or work.
+It's likely that whilst you are supporting your partner you'll also be trying to juggle study and/or work which can be challenging.

-Work.
+Work

 If you are working full time you may be able to speak to your manager about flexible hours so that you can be around to care for your partner.
 You may need to take annual leave or personal leave.